eburghar/gil/README.md

   unprotect         Unprotect a project tag(s)
 ```

 Allow to switch on and off tags protection.
+Without argument it will (un)protect all tags (matching `*`).

 ## Pipeline command

 ```
-glctl 0.4.0
+glctl 0.5.0

 Usage: glctl pipeline <command> [<args>]